Targeted Data Fusion for Region-Specific Survival Effects in the AMP HIV Prevention Trials: Additional Data Analysis Results

-Furthermore, in Figure \ref{fig:AMP_additional}, we present the results---including survival curve estimations and federated weights---using three regions other than SA as the target population.
-For the federated weights, similar to Figure \ref{fig:AMP-SA} in the main text, we applied locally weighted regression \cite{cleveland1988locally} to smooth the observed weights over the study period, providing a clearer visualization of temporal trends in this specific example.
+In Figures \ref{fig:AMP-OA}--\ref{fig:AMP-US}, we present the results, including survival curve estimations and federated weights, using three regions other than South Africa (SA) as the target population.
+For the federated weights, similar to the results for the SA target in the main text, we applied locally weighted regression \citep{cleveland1988locally} to smooth the observed weights over the study period, providing a clearer visualization of temporal trends.
+Note that this locally weighted regression tool is not a part of our methodology development, but only a visualization tool for the federated weights.

-From Figure \ref{fig:AMP_additional}, we observe that for each region, the FED and FED (BOOT) methods yield results similar to the TGT estimator, while also recovering some interval estimations at earlier time points.
-This finding is consistent with the observations made in Figure \ref{fig:AMP-SA}.
-In contrast, the IVW and POOL methods deviate noticeably from the TGT, FED, and FED (BOOT) results---especially for the BP and US regions---indicating potential biases introduced by site heterogeneity.
-The CCOD in each region produces curves that more closely align with the corresponding TGT, FED, and FED (BOOT) methods.
+From Figures \ref{fig:AMP-OA}--\ref{fig:AMP-US}, we observe that for each region, the FED method yields results similar to the TGT estimator, while also recovering some interval estimations at earlier time points.
+This finding is consistent with the observations made in Figure \ref{fig:AMP-SA} in the main text.
+In contrast, the IVW and POOL methods deviate noticeably from the TGT and FED results, especially for the BP and US regions, indicating potential biases introduced by site heterogeneity.
+The CCOD in each region produces curves that more closely align with the corresponding TGT and FED methods.

-Finally, regarding federated weights, the results for the OA region resemble those of SA in Figure \ref{fig:AMP-SA}.
+Finally, regarding federated weights, the results for the OA region resemble those for SA in Figure \ref{fig:AMP-SA} in the main text.
 However, for the BP and US regions, the federated weights are nearly 1 for the target site and 0 for all other sites.
-This pattern suggests that when targeting the survival curves of BP or US, other sites contribute substantial biases—an observation that corroborates our findings in Figure \ref{fig:AMP_siteSurvs}.
+This pattern suggests that when targeting the survival curves of BP or US, other sites contribute substantial biases.